gatran/DSC180B-Face-Mask-Detection/README.md

 * This folder contains a trained model parameters(model.pt)

 ##### my_image
 * This folder contains all the custom images that you want the model to test on.
+This folder will only be created when a custom image path is provided in /config

 ##### notebook
 * This folder contains the exploratory data analysis(EDA) of the MaskedFace-Net.